exadel-inc/esl/src/modules/esl-scrollbar/README.md

 ### Readonly Attributes

-- `inactive` \[boolean] - appears when the scrollable content fits to container size, or there is nothing to scroll
+- `inactive` \[boolean] - appears when the scrollable content fits the container, or there is nothing to scroll

 - `dragging` \[boolean] - indicates that the scrollbar thumb is currently being dragged

 ### Public API methods

-- `refresh()` - shortcut function to refreshing scroll state and position
+- `refresh()` - shortcut function to refresh the scrollbar state and position